thosgood/this-weeks-finds/markdown/101-151/week103.md

 Also, Carlos Simpson has written an interesting paper using Tamsamani's
 definition:

-7) Carlos Simpson, A closed model structure for n-categories, internal Hom, n-stacks and generalized Seifert-Van Kampen, preprint available as [alg-geom/9704006](http://xxx.lanl.gov/abs/alg-geom/9704006).
+7) Carlos Simpson, A closed model structure for $n$-categories, internal Hom, n-stacks and generalized Seifert-Van Kampen, preprint available as [alg-geom/9704006](http://xxx.lanl.gov/abs/alg-geom/9704006).